YellowJacketLinux/Platillo/README.md

 to ‘Platillo’ and the document will render correctly, although full metric compatibility is __not__ a goal.

+Note that the 32-bit Symbol does contain Seven (Eight on the Macintosh version) glyphs that are transcoded to PUA codepoints when transcoded to Unicode.
+For the ‘®’, ‘©’, and ‘™’ glyphs—the eight-bit Symbol font had both ‘Serif’ and ‘Sans-Serif’ variants available.
+Unicode has code-points (`U+00AE`, `U+00A9`, and `U+2122` respectively) for those glyphs but does not specify serif vs sans-serif.
+Adobe solves that problem by putting the specific variants within the Unicode PUA so that references to the code-point can be transcoded to a PUA glyph in ‘Symbol Std’.
+That is what ‘Platillo’ will do.
+The seventh code-point in the PUA is for a math symbol.
+A Unicode equivalent exists but Adobe maps it to a PUA code-point in ‘Symbol Std’.
+That is what ‘Platillo’ will do.
+The eighth is the Apple symbol, which is trademarked.
+Adobe and Apple both map it to `U+F8FF` in the PUA.
+Platillo will not infringe upon Apple’s trademark.

 In English, the word ‘Symbol’ is phonetically identical to ‘Cymbal’ which in Español can be translated as ‘Platillo’, hence the name of the font.